 Graduate membership of the institute

-Studying for a Postgraduate Diploma in quantity surveying
+Studying for a Graduate or Postgraduate Diploma in quantity surveying

 Candidates are admitted to the Postgraduate Diploma in Construction if they have a completed Bachelor of Construction degree or similar.